MANU-CHAUHAN/json_to_csv/README.md

 The scipt can take either 1 or more file names as command line arguments OR "all" argument to consider all .json or .text files in current directory.
 The files must contain valid json objects where each object contains the same keys.

-The current version just goes to jsut 2 levels down from the top level..
+The current version just goes to just 2 levels down from the top level..

 Will make changes to consider any number of levels within json objects in next version.